Master of Education (M.Ed.)

 Conditional admission may be gained with a lower grade point average, but the GRE or MAT score must be correspondingly higher based on the above weightings.
 Applicants with less than a 2.5 undergraduate GPA must submit test scores at the time of application; applicants with a GPA of 2.5 or above may submit test scores in the first semester of attendance, but it is preferable that they submit test scores at the time of original application.
 The student must remove conditional status by fulfilling required score on graduate exam (GRE or MAT) and earning at least a B (3.0) average in the first nine hours of graduate courses.
 Failure to achieve this will result in withdrawal from the program.

 Applicants who are potential candidates for the Master’s Degree in Elementary Education must be certified to teach or must meet certification requirements before the degree is awarded (initial licensure).

 Candidates for the Master of Education degree, and initial certification, must take a minimum of thirty-six (36) semester hours of course work.
 Candidates for the Master of Education degree who are adding elementary to an existing endorsement must complete a minimum of 33 semester hours of course work.
-Both candidates must successfully pass comprehensive examinations in the fields of general education and elementary education; in addition to the associated licensure exams before your degree will be conferred.
+All candidates must successfully pass comprehensive examinations in the fields of general education and elementary education; pass all Praxis examinations, and achieve a score of 37 or higher on the edTPA portfolio before the Master of Education degree will be conferred.

 For More Information